KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 At ⚫ Aion, all potentiality is preserved in its nature:
 - Centropic essence remains potentially centropic.
-- Entropic essence remains locked in its fragmentation.
+- Entropic essence remains locked in its dissonance.

 The lattice remains the condition of all existence — even for essence that has transcended definable being into Zenonic integration.